deegree/deegree3/CONTRIB.md

 Generally speaking the key issues are that those providing code to be included in the repository understand that the code will be released under the LGPL license, and that the person providing the code has the right to contribute the code.
 For the committer themselves understanding about the license is hopefully clear.
-For other contributors, the commiter should verify the understanding unless the committer is very comfortable that the contributor understands the license (for instance frequent contributors).
+For other contributors, the committer should verify the understanding unless the committer is very comfortable that the contributor understands the license (for instance frequent contributors).

 All committers are responsible for having read, and understood this document.
+And please confirm acceptance to these guidelines by sending an email to the mailing list with subject `Committer guidelines acceptance` and body `I hereby accept the deegree committer guidelines. <Date> <Your Full Name>`.